 Read the classic written piece that has come to be known as spoon theory.

 Creating space for disabled artists to express themselves, and see themselves, is an important part of disability culture.
 Check out Sins Invalid: An Unshamed Claim to Beauty in the Face of Invisibility.

 “Sins Invalid is a disability justice based performance project that incubates and celebrates artists with disabilities, centralizing artists of color and LGBTQ / gender-variant artists as communities who have been historically marginalized.”

 This special article from the Association on Higher Education and Disability provides good context on the creation of disability cultural centers at colleges and universities.

 Here at PCC we have student leaders and employees who are working to make the case for dedicated space and staffing.
 To be clear – Disability Cultural Centers are not the same as Disability Services.
 We do have space and staffing for Disability Services, but we don’t yet have space that is akin to the other Identity Based Education Centers.

 What are the Town Hall Meetings?

 These events are student led, with support of the Committee for an Accessible College Culture.
 They began with a conversation around Disability Cultural Centers in an initial town hall meeting that was held on July 29th, 2020.
-Monthly meetings have followed and will continue to be populated on the calendar available on www.pcc.edu/accessibility
+Monthly meetings have followed and the 2021-2022 lineup has included a range of topics.
+Details will continue to be populated on the calendar available on www.pcc.edu/accessibility

 Interpreting and Captions are provided at these Town Hall meetings.
 Presentation materials are attached to the calendar invitations.
 Any questions about the town halls can be directed to Patricia Kepler by emailing firstname.lastname@example.org.